 - Why is Jester 2nd Floor (J2) not open for breakfast or the weekend?

-One of the goals of the Division of Housing and Food Service is to provide students affordable living while sustaining its operation.
+One of the goals of University Housing and Dining is to provide students affordable living while sustaining its operation.
 In order to achieve that goal, constant negotiations, where student committees have represented the voice of their peers and mutual understanding, have been crucial throughout the history of Jester.
 In the late 1990's, before the birth of Jester City Limits, there was Jester first floor, which mirrored Jester second floor.
 There were issues with sustaining both dining services when there was a low demand for them during the weekends and breakfast hours.
 Without enough students eating during the weekend and in the morning, the fixed costs of running both facilities accumulated.
 A second issue was that faculty and staff were not receptive to the cafeteria-like layout of these dining facilities.
-DHFS wanted to encourage them to buy their meals at the university in order to drive revenue.
+UHD wanted to encourage them to buy their meals at the university in order to drive revenue.
 As a result of these two problems, the opinions of students and faculties were gathered to generate a decision that was best for everyone.
 After everything was taken into consideration, J2 was shut down during weekends and breakfast to alleviate costs and Jester First Floor was transformed into JCL, which had a more faculty-friendly atmosphere.
 Throughout the years of its existence, JCL has grown in popularity with students, faculty and staff, especially among the latter group.
 With its popularity, it has generated approximately $40 million throughout the years, which helps to keep the room and board rate affordable for students.
 In other words, in order to make living at Jester affordable to students without Jester facing a financial crisis, it is logical for J2 to be closed for breakfast and on the weekends instead of JCL

 - Why does Jester City Limits not offer sushi weekly at the salad bar?